-In 1539, the abbey was closed by King Henry VIII and the Forbury became an informal open space until it was laid out as a town park in 1856.
+In 1539, the abbey was closed by King Henry VIII and the Forbury became an informal open space until it was laid out as a town park, opening on Easter Sunday in March 1856.
 Local people collected money to buy the land and the Abbey Ruins, which became central to Victorian leisure time in Reading.

 The Abbey Gateway, which still overlooks the gardens today, divided the monks’ private living quarters from the more public areas of the abbey occupied by the Forbury.
 In the 1560s, Queen Elizabeth I turned the abbot’s house, which stood just through the gateway, into a royal palace.
 After Elizabeth’s death, the palace fell out of use and eventually new houses were built alongside the gateway.
 In the 18th century, one of these was home to the Reading Ladies’ Boarding School, which used the gateway as a classroom.
 From 1785-86, a particularly talented pupil studied here: the future novelist, Jane Austen.

 Reading Abbey was dedicated to the Virgin Mary and two saints – Philip and James.
 On their feast days, the abbey held huge markets in the Forbury, selling all manner of food, drink, textiles, household goods and more luxurious products from abroad like spices and furs.
 The markets held in the Forbury were much bigger than the weekly markets in the town.